lab-smile/BrainSegFounder/README.md

    # OR
    cd downstream
     ```
-4. Refer to the `README.md` files in each directory for detailed instructions on running the scripts in those directories.
+4. Refer to the `README.md` files in each directory for instructions on running the scripts in those directories.

 ## Issues
 If you encounter any problems while using the repository, please submit an issue on GitHub.
 Include as much detail as